t-mapa/Toby_Portfolio/README.md

 # [A-Visual-History-of-Nobel-Prize-Winners](https://github.com/t-mapa/A-Visual-History-of-Nobel-Prize-Winners)

-### Understanding the influences on Nobel prize the determinants of Novel Prize winners from the start of the prize, in 1901, to 2016---from the time the prize was very Eurocentric and male-focused versus the status in the present day
+### Understanding the influences on Nobel prize the determinants of Novel Prize winners from the start of the prize, in 1901, to 2016---from the time the prize was very Eurocentric and male-focused versus the status in the present day.

 - Used line plot to zero in on USA dominance
 - Exploring initial imbalance of men versus women and its status within specific prize categories (e.g. physics, medicine, literature)